dumbplayer-rgb/web-blog-personal1/src/pages/posts/post-1.md

 Welcome to my new blog!
 I'm excited to share my journey as I dive into web development and explore the world of Astro.
 This marks the beginning of what I hope will be a regular series of posts documenting my learning process, discoveries, and the projects I'm working on.

 I've always believed in learning in public - sharing both the successes and the struggles that come with picking up new technologies.
 Through this blog, I'll be chronicling my experiences, the challenges I face, and the solutions I discover along the way.

 # The Making Of This Website

+I played around with a bunch of different tools and frameworks before settling on Astro.
+Astro was a good choice for me because it is very simple which is good for me because this is my first time making a website.
+It also has amazing documentation and a good community to go to for help.